AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART2.md

 **Issues Found:**
 - ❌ **BLOCKING**: provenance.ModelVersionHistory table not found
 - ⚠️ FileStreamPath parameter accepted but NOT IMPLEMENTED
-- ⚠️ No model binary validation (could be corrupted)
+- ⚠️ No model binary validation (MUST be corrupted)
-- ⚠️ ConfigJson not validated (should check JSON syntax)
+- ⚠️ ConfigJson not validated (MUST check JSON syntax)
 - Minor: No rollback on provenance insert failure
-- Minor: VersionTag hardcoded to '1.0' (should be parameter)
+- Minor: VersionTag hardcoded to '1.0' (MUST be parameter)

 ---